 Exchanges let traders buy ETC instead of trading derivatives.
-They also tend to carry a larger variety of cryptocurrencies, which translates to more deposit/withdrawal methods for users.
-The availability of more kinds of digital currencies also means more trading pair options for traders.
+They also tend to carry a more extensive variety of cryptocurrencies, translating to more deposit/withdrawal methods for users.
+The availability of more digital currencies also means more trading pair options for traders.

 Overall, exchanges are easier to use than broker platforms.
 Some even offer virtual sandboxes for newbie traders to practice executing trades.
-They’re a great option for novices who are trying out crypto trading for the first time.
+They’re an excellent option for novices trying out crypto trading for the first time.

 To help new traders, we’ve compiled information every trader needs to know to become a successful trader.

 No one can accurately predict what will happen to the price of Ethereum Classic.
 However, seasoned traders can pick up patterns that allow them to profit in the long run.
 Traders typically rely on two types of analyses: fundamental analysis and technical analysis.

 Fundamental analysis involves evaluating industry news and technical developments that could potentially impact the success of Ethereum Classic.
 It is a method used by traders to try and establish the intrinsic value of ETC. Quality sources of information for this type of analysis include:

 Technical analysis involves analysing historical price charts of Ethereum Classic to identify patterns and predict future market behaviour.
 It works on the premise that history has a habit of repeating itself.
 Common technical analysis indicators include: